 After a glorious career, former World Player of the Year Ronaldo has retired from football aged 34.
 After last week’s Libertadores fiasco, subsequent injury and threats/abuse from fans, Ronaldo has decided to call it a day.
 Speaking to a local newspaper, he said: “I can’t take it anymore.
 I want to continue, but I can’t.
 I think of what I want to do on the field but I can’t execute it the way I would like.
 It’s time.
 It was beautiful”.
 So that’s it.
 WOW.
 The great man is retiring with immediate effect.

 For such a great player who has achieved so much, it would be wrong to criticise him.
-Yes, he looked and played like a whale recently.
-A whale with a very good touch mind you.
+Yes, he was overweight and didn’t do much running at the end.
 But put that into context; he came back from three career-threatening injuries and continued to score goals and play at the highest level wherever he went; he won two World Cups; he was the all-time leading scorer at World Cups with 15 goals; he was the 3 times World Player of the year; he won countless trophies at club level; he played for Cruzeiro, PSV, Barcelona, Inter Milan, Real Madrid, AC Milan, and Corinthians.
 Pretty darn good I say.

 He was one of the generation’s most talented footballers.
 As a gangly 20 year old for Barcelona his performances were amazing.
 At Inter Milan he was unstoppable on his day.
 He fought back from his second career threatening injury to lead Brazil to World Cup glory in 2002.
 Despite being overweight in 2006, he was the one Brazilian player who took the fight to France in their 2006 World Cup quarter final defeat.